 The Government of India has granted exemption from payment of Customs and Excise duties on capital goods required for ODS phase out projects funded by the MLF since 1995.
 In 1996, the Government of India further extended the benefit of Customs and Excise duty exemptions for ODS phase-out projects which were not funded by the MLF.
-The benefit is available subject to the condition that enterprise gives clear commitment for stopping use of ODSs in all future manufacturing operations after the completion of implementation of project(s).
+The benefit is available subject to the condition that enterprise gives clear commitment for stop using the ODSs in all future manufacturing operations after the completion of implementation of project(s).

 The benefit of duty exemption has been extended for new capacity as well as expansion of capacity with non-ODS technologies since 1997.
-These benefits are also available for financial year 2014-2015.

-The Indian financial institutions have decided not to finance/re-finance new ODS producing/consuming enterprises.
+The Indian financial institutions have decided not to finance/re-finance new ODS producing/ consuming enterprises.